21 Australian family record collections you may have overlooked

 Records from the Australian military

-At Findmypast, you'll find an extensive collection of Australian military records, including the WW2 Missing and Prisoners of War and Australian Imperial Force Nominal Roll 1914-1918.
+At Findmypast, you'll find an extensive collection of Australian military records, perfect for tracing Anzac ancestors.
+It includes the WW2 Missing and Prisoners of War and Australian Imperial Force Nominal Roll 1914-1918.
 It's worth remembering a lot of Australian soldiers also appear in our other world records, such as the Prisoners of War collection.

 Historical Australian directories and social history records